dodosaurus/endurance-legends/README.md

 ## TODO

+- [ ] rework dashboard table to show transactions - when activity make row collapsible and there show additional info a put View on Strava button

 - [ ] add for newest cards the indicator (maybe dot, that will disappear after hover)
 - [ ] signature somewhere with "Powered by Strava"
-- [ ] rework activity lik to View on Strava button?
 - [ ] polish dark mode (need to play with vars in global.css)

 Collection: